 This guide provides information that may be useful to students enrolled in distance education classes at the University of Arkansas.

-The Career Development Center provides services to distance education students.
+Career Connections provides services to distance education students.
 Skilled staff work with students to help them transition into the workplace.